Welcome

 Home Euthanasia Appointment

 My priority is to make you and your pet as comfortable as possible.
 To help alleviate any pain or anxiety your pet may have, I am able to provide a sedative injection prior to euthanasia.
 Most pets don’t mind the injection, but there may be some momentary discomfort similar to receiving a vaccination.
 A pet will typically fall into a deep, sleep-like state within five to 20 minutes after the sedation is administered.
 It is rare for a pet to have an adverse reaction to the sedative, and I will discuss any possible reactions with you beforehand.
 When you and your pet are ready I will administer the euthanasia solution.
 Animals typically don’t close their eyes, and there may be a few deep, reflexive breaths or some muscle twitching.
+At your home, there will be time to answer any questions and address any concerns you may have, as well as to talk about the procedure in as much detail as you would like.

 Consent Form